 The vegetable garden during the cool season is a little neater than in the warm season.
 Most vegetables are low and contained in one space, except for climbing peas.
 It is also the case of cool-season flowers.
 They are mostly mounding plants, which makes it easier to plant them in between the vegetables.
 Here are some examples of cool-season flowers:

 Calendula is a beautiful bright flower that is attractive to bees.
-It grows well from October through April, but it tends to fade away, due to powdery mildew, in May.
+It grows well from October through April but tends to fade away due to powdery mildew in May.
 It makes a great border in a vegetable bed within the bed.

 Dianthus is another cool-season flower with very attractive flowers.
 Its growth habit can be mounding or slightly tall for cut flowers.
 It blooms in clusters making a statement when planted in groups.

 Snapdragons are another wonderful choice for the vegetable garden.
-They come in two forms of growth habits, dwarf and tall.
-The dwarf one blooms early in the season all the way through spring.
-It can also survive the summer if provided some shade.
+They come in two forms of growth habits: dwarf and tall.

 The giant or tall snapdragon need the cold winter to grow their foliage.
-Keep pinching the tips to encourage a thicker plant development.
-In spring the blooms will shoot up exploding with the most beautiful scented flowers.
+Keep pinching the tips to encourage thicker plant development.
+Then, the blooms explode in spring with the most beautiful scented flowers.